Department of Psychology at Illinois State University

 See the Financial Aid Office website for information about grants, scholarships, loans, and employment.

-See the Graduate School's Funding website for more information about financial assistance through the Graduate School.
+See the Graduate School's Funding website for information about financial assistance.

-See the Graduate School's Symposia website for information about research grants, which provides funds for research projects that will be presented at the annual University Student Symposium or at a referred conference.
+See the Graduate School's Symposium website for information about research grants, which provides funds for research projects that will be presented at the University Student Symposium or at a referred conference.
 The department may provide matching funds pending budget availability.

 See the University Club Scholarship website for information.
 The scholarship program is open to current Illinois State students on the basis of application, essay, and three letters of recommendation.